 About This Blog

-Finally I should say that this blog is a work in progress, so you can expect some aesthetic tweaks and improvements from time to time, and the writing and live blogging styles develop and shift over time.
+Finally I should say that this blog is a work in progress, so you can always expect occasional aesthetic tweaks and improvements, and the writing and live blogging styles develop and shift over time.
 I also tend to have very busy spells where this blog may not be updated for a few weeks or more – though that will usually mean that some interesting materials will appear on my Presentations & Publications page.
 I would also like to add a small health warning: although this is a professional blog about my work and area of specialism at EDINA, the views are my own.